With each passing year, 3D printers are becoming more affordable.

-- When you are looking for a plugin and print machine
+- If you are looking for a plugin and print machine

 - If you don’t mind printing with PLA only

-- When you need to try out the other filaments on the market like ABS
+- If you want to try out the other filaments, such as ABS

 - If you need to save a $50 and have to do some diagnostics by yourself.

-The DaVinci is a fantastic 3D printer family and is something that could definitely be recommended for young children and teenagers trying out 3D printing.
+The DaVinci is a fantastic 3D printer that we recommend for young children and teenagers trying out 3D printing.

-You most probably won’t often see such a beautiful box in which a 3D printer ships but Qidi does that extra effort for consumers.
+You won’t often see 3D printers shipped in such a beautiful box.
+QIDI goes above and beyond expectation in packaging.
 The box contains ample amounts of foam and whatever that can move around is strapped in place.

-The first few steps are quite informal with the software guiding you every step of the way including the bed leveling.
-Your first part can already be ready to go in the first 30 minutes.
+When you switch on the 3D printer, the first few steps are simple.
+The software will guide you every step of the way, including the bed leveling.
+Your first part can ready for printing in the first 30 minutes.

-Compared to other printers in this value range it is very unlikely that you get another printer that ships with leveling paper included.
-This is very useful as you’ll learn.
+Compared to other cheap 3D printers, it is unlikely that you will get another printer that ships with leveling paper.
+The leveling paper is very important in leveling the bed.

-Cura is included as the preferred software for the printer.
-This means that you can go ahead and make use any Slicing software.
-Thingiverse objects can easily be used to print you a model because the printer accepts both obj files and g-code.
+Cura is also included as it’s the preferred slicer for the 3D printer.
+However, you can use any other slicing software you prefer.
+You can also easily print Thingiverse models because the printer accepts both OBJ files and G-CODE

-The features on this machines are very much close to that you get on the Select Mini.
-X-One has some major difference especially its work power.
-You’ll be able to print ABS, PLA, TPU and some other filament reliably years without running into any problems.
-Most of your time can thus be spend printing parts and less on troubleshooting and diagnosing problems on your printer.
+The features of X-One are very much close to that you get on the Select Mini.
+However, it also has as some major differences, especially with regard to work power.
+With this printer, you can print ABS, PLA, TPU and other filaments without any problems.
+Therefore, you will be spending most of your time printing parts rather than troubleshooting and diagnosing problems on your printer.

-Although this is not such an important feature you will find that this printer weighs round 40 lbs.
-Finding the right spot for it might be a little challenging because it is not so much home friendly.
+This printer weighs about 40 lbs.
+Therefore, finding the right spot for it might be a little challenging because it is not so much home friendly.

-Is the QIDI X-One 2 the Best Budget 3D Printer for you?
+Is the QIDI X-One 2 the best cheap 3D printer for you?

 - If you are not looking to outgrow a rather limiting 3D printer

-- If you’re looking to attempt using ABS or TPS filament for printing models
+- If you will be printing using ABS or TPS filament

 - If you look for something cheap to advance later.